HISPlayer/UnityMacOS-SDK/hisplayer-api.md

 * **public string licenseKey**: License key for making the SDK works.
 License key is not required for Unity Editor usage.

 * **public List <StreamProperties> multiStreamProperties**: List of properties for multi stream.
-Please, don't modify this list directly.
+Please, don't modify this list directly at runtime.

 * **public class StreamProperties**:
     * **public StreamProperties(bool isLoopPlaybackEnabled = true, bool isAutoTransitionEnabled = false)**: Constructor of the class.
 The received parameters will set the value of **LoopPlayback** and **AutoTransition** properties respectively.